anjali1361/Paymet-Gatway-Integration/README.md

 * Now run the application, it will get live at http://localhost:9090/

 ## Note:-
-* One will not be able to proceed with transaction having a phone number of India as PayPal doesn't support Indian Transactions
+* One will not be able to proceed the transaction having a phone number registered with India as PayPal doesn't support Indian Transactions

 ## Related Screenshots!